As BuzzFeed’s Jonathan Perelman once said, “Content is king, but distribution is queen. And she wears the pants.”

 You don’t necessarily have to create all content to distribute from scratch.
-If you carefully assess your existing content assets, you will be able to understand whether the content pieces you already have at your disposal are worth promoting and have the potential to deliver results on a specific channel.
+If you look at what assets you already have, you’ll uncover the potential to promote them and deliver results on a specific channel.

 Not sure where to start?
-Consider conducting a content audit.
-It will save you time by helping you uncover strong, high-value content that may have had lackluster marketing promotion around it.
+Conduct a content audit to see if you have existing content ready for distribution.
+It will save you time by helping you uncover promising, high-value content already at your fingertips.

-Useful tip: Plan content creation and distribution together.
+Pro Tip: Plan content creation and distribution together.
 Your editorial calendar should be an integral part of your content distribution strategy.
-Using it will help you to:
+Using it will help to:

 - Keep all your content creation and management team on the same page

 - Meet all external deadlines and requirements when using earned and paid distribution channels